rust-lang/book/src/ch17-02-concurrency-with-async.md

   passed to it have completed.
 * The `tx` future completes once it finishes sleeping after sending the last message in `vals`.
-* The `rx` future will not complete until the `while let` loop ends.
+* The `rx` future won’t complete until the `while let` loop ends.
-* The `while let` loop will not end until awaiting `rx.recv` produces `None`.
+* The `while let` loop won’t end until awaiting `rx.recv` produces `None`.
 * Awaiting `rx.recv` will only return `None` once the other end of the channel is closed.
 * The channel will only close if we call `rx.close` or when the sender side, `tx`, is dropped.
-* We do not call `rx.close` anywhere, and `tx` will not be dropped until the outermost async block passed to `trpl::run` ends.
+* We don’t call `rx.close` anywhere, and `tx` won’t be dropped until the outermost async block passed to `trpl::run` ends.
-* The block cannot end because it is blocked on `trpl::join` completing, which takes us back to the top of this list!
+* The block can’t end because it is blocked on `trpl::join` completing, which takes us back to the top of this list!

-We could manually close `rx` by calling `rx.close` somewhere, but that does not make much sense.
+We could manually close `rx` by calling `rx.close` somewhere, but that doesn’t make much sense.
 Stopping after handling some arbitrary number of messages would make the program shut down, but we could miss messages.
 We need some other way to make sure that `tx` gets dropped *before* the end of the function.

-Right now, the async block where we send the messages only borrows `tx` because sending a message doesn't require ownership, but if we could move `tx` into that async block, it would be dropped once that block ends.
+Right now, the async block where we send the messages only borrows `tx` because sending a message doesn’t require ownership, but if we could move `tx` into that async block, it would be dropped once that block ends.
 In Chapter 13, we learned how to use the `move` keyword with closures, and in Chapter 16, we saw that we often need to move data into closures when working with threads.
 The